 From early years, where children have a role in planning their own play, to school and trust council elections where children vote for representatives for the School and Trust Councils, children develop an early understanding of their right to have a say in things.
 They are actively encouraged through the school council to influence decisions in school.
 Children have experience of citizenship and the world of work.
-They apply for the posts of Head Boy/Head Girl in school or to be a prefect.
+They apply for the posts of Head Boy/Head Girl in school or to be a member of our Pupil Parliament.
 Through NSPCC resources, in particular the PANTS program, children are supported in understanding the principles of healthy relationships and developmentally appropriate learning about their own bodies and that they have a say.
 Children are continuously taught about e-safety and what to do if they come across something online which concerns them.
 Most importantly, children at Broadwood are taught that they have a voice.

 Children are taught that with individual liberty comes responsibility.
 Children are taught to keep themselves safe in school, working with other agencies such as walk smart/bikeability, and take part in planned road safety program, visits to Safety Works (home and fire safety), close links with our community police who support school with community issues.
 Children learn that with the individual liberty they have how to make the right choices and keep themselves safe.
 This is reinforced in assemblies.
 Children know they have the right to be heard (our adult mentor system further reinforces this) and are confident to use this with trusted members of staff.
 Children are also taught they have responsibilities, in school and in the wider world - supporting initiatives such as Children in Need, Comic Relief, Fairtrade and Marie Curie.
 We have a strong e-safety policy which all parents sign and agree to, as well as all staff.